BettercareHealth/bettercare/nc/nc-5.md

 Read the following case history and draw up your own problem list:

 *"After a normal vaginal delivery at 40 weeks, an infant has Apgar scores of 3 and 8 and requires mask ventilation.
-The birth weight is 2300 g.
-The infant is not put to the breast after delivery and at 45 minutes after birth the blood glucose concentration, measured with a reagent strip, is 1.5 mmol/l.
+The birth weight is 2300&nbsp;g.
+The infant is not put to the breast after delivery and at 45&nbsp;minutes after birth the blood glucose concentration, measured with a reagent strip, is 1.5 mmol/l.
 While starting an intravenous infusion, the infant’s skin temperature falls to 34.5 °C."*

 You should be able to identify at least 4 problems.
 Each will have to be managed.